thedalles77/USB_Laptop_Keyboard_Controller/Example_Keyboards/readme.txt

-This folder contains keyboard code and documentation, including 3 PDF's that detail how to modify the code from an existing keyboard to a new keyboard.
+This folder contains keyboard code, documentation, and PDF's that detail how to make a USB keyboard controller from a laptop keyboard.